sebrighte/Simple-API-gateway/README.md

 ## Overview

-This project is a FastAPI-based API Gateway that aggregates multiple backend services into a single unified entry point.
+This project is a FastAPI-based API Gateway that aggregates multiple backend services into a single unified secured entry point.

 It allows you to:

 -   Route requests to multiple microservices
--   Enforce a global gateway_key
+-   Enforce a global gateway securiyt (key)
 -   Merge Swagger/OpenAPI documentation
+-   Create bespoke swagger for each service
 -   Provide unified API access
 -   Dynamically update services